RuleML/ruleml-website/README.md

 Prerequisites
 -------------
-1. To contribute to this repository, You must have Git installed on your system.
+1. To contribute to this repository, you must have Git installed on your system.
 See [7].

 Training
 --------